alabou/NMOS-MatroxOnly/NMOS With H.222.0.md

 The Rec.
 [ITU-T H.222.0][H.222.0] | ISO/IEC 13818-1 specification and associated amendments describe the embedding of various media streams in an MPEG2-TS transport stream.
 An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2250][RFC-2250] for transport over RTP and [RFC 3551][RFC-3551] defines the payload format `video/MP2T`.
 Other normative documents describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

-The [Video Services Forum][VSF] developed Technical Recommendation [TR-07][TR-07] fro the transport of JPEG-XS video and AES3 audio in an MPEG2-TS stream over IP.
+The [Video Services Forum][VSF] developed Technical Recommendation [TR-07][TR-07] for the transport of JPEG-XS video and AES3 audio in an MPEG2-TS stream over IP.

 ## Use of Normative Language